cwinters8/Employee-Directory/README.md

 # Employee Directory
 A mock employee directory for "Awesome Startup".
-The employee data was generated using the [Random User Generator API](https://randomuser.me/).
+The employee data is generated using the [Random User Generator API](https://randomuser.me/).

 ## Technologies Used
 JavaScript